Branch and Bloom

 Does your child have a big heart but struggle to connect with peers?

-Do they light up outside but dim in classrooms or structured social groups?
+Do they light up outside of school but dim in classrooms or structured social groups?

 Do you wish that you could talk with other parents about the unique challenges to raising these amazing kids?

-If this is your family, join us this fall for
+If this is your family, join us for

-Branch and Bloom: A Nature-Based Social Group for Kids & Their Grownups
+Branch and Bloom: A Neuroaffirming Social Group for Kids & Their Grownups

 Because growing together is better than going it alone